klingm/btle_sniffer/README.md

 The nRF52-DK can be purchased [here](https://www.digikey.com/products/en?keywords=nrf52-dk)

 The btle_sniffer.py program generates three plots showing the measured RSSI on each of the available Bluetooth LE advertising channels (37, 38, 39).
 Additionally, the stats for each channel are shown.
-All data is saved in an output file in the same folder as the script as "tshark.out".
+All data is saved in an output file in the same folder as the script as "btle_sniffer.out".
 In order to run the program, a Linux installation with ssh client, wireshark/tshark, python3, pysimplegui, and matplotlib is required.
 For convenience, the following OVA (Open Virtualization Framework) Ubuntu 18.04 VM can be downloaded and used.
 It is fully configured with this software and the packages required to run it.

 [Ubuntu 18.04 OVA File](https://drive.google.com/file/d/1dWmI-uXqkVM4jhfaz4iX1YwmndrMgIVz/view?usp=sharing)